TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Assets/Index.rst

 The example theme
 =================

-For the purpose of demonstration we created a theme based on bootstrap and some custom CSS / JavaScript for you.
+For the purpose of demonstration we created a theme based on Bootstrap and some custom CSS / JavaScript.

 You can download the files of the example theme from https://github.com/TYPO3-Documentation/site_package/tree/main/Resources/Public